Yanqiao4396/contact-searching-starter/README.md

   - `poetry run contactsearcher --job-description "neer" --contacts-file input/contacts.txt`
   - Please note that the program will not work unless you add the required source code
 - Confirm that the program is producing the expected output
+- As you add features to `contactsearcher` and your technical writing, please regularly commit to your GitHub repository
+- When you commit to your GitHub repository, please use descriptive commit messages.
 - Use a `docker run` command for your operating system to run GatorGrader
 - Provide all of the required responses in the `writing/reflection.md` file